draios/kubernetes-sysdig-metrics-apiserver/README.md

      name: custom-metrics
    ```

-   This will create the ServiceAccount for the metrics server.
+   The ServiceAccount for the metrics server.
 ServiceAccounts are a way to authenticate processes which run in pods.

    ```
    kind: ServiceAccount